patw/TLDW/README.md

 # TLDW

 I don't have time to watch all this Youtube content.
-TLDW will accept a youtube URL, download the transcript for the video, and summarize it with an LLM.
+TLDW will accept a youtube URL, download the transcript for the video, and summarize it with an LLM (even a local one!).

 ![Main UI](screenshot.png)